Xander Schauffele leads fightback against ‘negativity’ at US Ryder Cup payments

 This week’s match at Bethpage Black will see United States players receive a fee for appearing in the biennial contest for the first time.

-Of that, 300,000 dollars is to be allocated to a charity of the individual’s choice – an increase on a previous charitable agreement – with 200,000 dollars to be used as they see fit.
+Of that, 300,000 USD is to be allocated to a charity of the individual’s choice – an increase on a previous charitable agreement – with 200,000 USD to be used as they see fit.

+Scottie Scheffler, Xander Schauffele, Patrick Cantlay and captain Keegan Bradley have indicated they will donate their entire payments to charity.

+The other US players have either not stated their intentions or not yet been asked what they plan to do.

 European players, by contrast, are not paid and have not requested money, with team talisman Rory McIlroy even saying last year he would pay for the privilege of playing.

-Some have interpreted that to mean the Europeans care more about the Ryder Cup but US team member Xander Schauffele is among those to disagree.
+Some have interpreted that to mean the Europeans care more about the Ryder Cup, but Schauffele is among those to disagree.

 “I don’t think I’d be sitting up on this stage if I didn’t have a positive attitude, and I try to look at this in the most positive of lights as possible – an opportunity to do some good, which isn’t always the case.